ThirdCommand/GEOWars/map.md

 gameSequence = [scene1Start, event, event, wait, event, scene3End, scene2Start, scene1Start, event, event, wait, event, scene1End, event, event, wait, event, scene2End]

+this was determined to be an ugly idea

 ## check game script for types of scenes and find the best way to handle them

 ## UI